-Trump says he’s testifying Wednesday in NY investigation
+Trump arrives for testimony in New York investigation

-WASHINGTON (AP) — Former President Donald Trump will be questioned under oath Wednesday in the New York attorney general’s long-running civil investigation into his dealings as a real estate mogul, he confirmed in a post on his Truth Social account.
+WASHINGTON (AP) — Donald Trump was being questioned under oath Wednesday in the New York attorney general’s long-running civil investigation into his business dealings as a flurry of legal activity surrounds the former president.

-Trump’s testimony comes amid a flurry of legal activity surrounding him, taking place just days after FBI agents searched his Mar-a-Lago estate in Florida as part of an unrelated federal probe into whether he took classified records when he left the White House.
+Trump’s testimony comes just days after FBI agents searched his Mar-a-Lago estate in Florida as part of an unrelated federal probe into whether he took classified records when he left the White House.

+He arrived at the New York attorney general’s office shortly before 9 a.m. in a multivehicle motorcade.
+As he left Trump Tower in New York City for the short ride downtown, he waved to reporters assembled outside but did not comment.

-The New York civil investigation, led by Attorney General Letitia James, involves allegations that Trump’s company, the Trump Organization, misstated the value of prized assets like golf courses and skyscrapers, misleading lenders and tax authorities.
+The civil investigation, led by state Attorney General Letitia James, involves allegations that Trump’s company, the Trump Organization, misstated the value of prized assets like golf courses and skyscrapers, misleading lenders and tax authorities.

 “In New York City tonight.
 Seeing racist N.Y.S.
 Attorney General tomorrow, for a continuation of the greatest Witch Hunt in U.S. history!”
-Trump wrote on Truth Social, invoking his oft-repeated claims about James, who is Black, and the investigation.
+Trump wrote beforehand on Truth Social, invoking his oft-repeated claims about James, who is Black, and the investigation.

-“My great company, and myself, are being attacked from all sides,” Trump added.
+“My great company, and myself, are being attacked from all sides,” Trump wrote beforehand on Truth Social, the social media platform he founded.
 “Banana Republic!”

 Messages seeking comment were left with James’ office and with Trump’s lawyer.

-Trump’s testimony is happening at a critical point in James’ investigation, midway through a pivotal week in his post-presidency.
+Trump’s testimony is happening at both a critical point in James’ investigation and midway through a pivotal week in his post-presidency.

 In May, James’ office said that it was nearing the end of its probe and that investigators had amassed substantial evidence that could support legal action, such as a lawsuit, against Trump, his company or both.